Endregb/cahn-hilliard/README.md

 This was a **group project** in the course **TMA4320 Introduksjon til vitenskapelige beregninger** at NTNU (Spring 2025).

-The assignment, listed as *Project 3* in the course, is based on phase-field modeling of binary mixtures and emphasizes PDE discretization, numerical stability, and visualization.
+The assignment is based on phase-field modeling of binary mixtures and emphasizes PDE discretization, numerical stability, and visualization.

 Language: **Norwegian**